manifoldfrs/doc-classifier/docs/frontend_setup.md

-# HeronAI Document Classifier: Frontend Setup Guide
+# Document Classifier: Frontend Setup Guide

-This document outlines the implementation plan for a React TypeScript frontend to interact with the HeronAI Document Classifier service.
+This document outlines the implementation plan for a React TypeScript frontend to interact with the Document Classifier service.
 It provides setup instructions, architecture guidance, and best practices for building a modern, responsive user interface.

 ## Table of Contents